Strength Training for Older Adults: The Complete Guide for Over 40

-Strength Training Over 40: What Changes — and What Doesn't
+Strength Training for Older Adults: What Changes After 40 — and What Doesn't

 Why strength training after 40 isn't optional — it's essential